Official: Rennes sign Senegal’s Mbaye Niang from Torino | Goal.com

 French Ligue 1 side Rennes have signed Mbaye Niang permanently from Torino on a four-year contract.

-The Senegalese joined the Red and Blacks on loan at the start of last season and was impressive as Julien Stephan’s men finish 10th in the Ligue 1 table.
+The Senegalese joined the Red and Blacks on loan at the start of last season and was impressive as Julien Stephan’s men finished 10th in the Ligue 1 table.

 Niang scored 14 goals in 44 appearances across all competitions to emerge as the club’s top scorer for the 2018-19 season.